 Agencies are programmed to say no. Their default is no - so you need to explain to them why they should say yes and help you out when you need it.
 It’s a battle and you should expect to appeal any decision that’s made and fight until you get what your child is entitled to.

 Be prepared to start your story from scratch every time you meet or talk to somebody new.
-Even if they’re there to help you and your child, they won’t know anything about you.
-You’ll end up meeting many new faces along your journey through government agencies and you’ll need to explain everything to them every. single. time.
+Even if they’re there to help you and your child, they probably won’t know anything about you.
+You’ll end up meeting so many new faces along your journey through government agencies and you’ll have to explain everything to them every. single. time.